radeknh/rpi4-max1160x/README.md

 # Dependencies

-1. WiringPi (gpio) version 2.52 or higher.
+1. WiringPi (gpio) version 2.50 or higher.
 The official WiringPi library is unsupported, the active fork can be found here: https://github.com/WiringPi/WiringPi
+2. g++ compiler and make:
+   > apt-get install g++ make
-2. To run the program, first the I2C kernel module needs to be loaded.
+3. To run the program, first the I2C kernel module needs to be loaded.
 This can be done using the GPIO utility.
    > gpio load i2c 400

    In my case it was not necessary.